 - Encourage use of contactless ordering from tables where available.
 For example, through an ordering app

 - Use social distance markings to remind customers to maintain social distancing between customers and employees

 - Minimise customer self-service of food, cutlery and condiments to reduce risk of transmission.
-If you sell alcohol, provide table service only.
+If you sell alcohol it must be with a substantial meal and no further alcoholic drinks may be served after the meal has finished.
+Provide table service only.
 Take orders and payments from seated customers, instead of at a bar or counter.
 This is required by law.

 - Reduce the number of surfaces touched by both staff and customers.

 - Manage food and drink service safely.
 Avoid situations where customers need to collect their own cutlery and condiments.
 Avoid contact between staff and customers.

 - Ensure all areas have sufficient ventilation.